chobeat/dynaconf/index.md

 pip install dynaconf
 ```

-> NOTE: this project officially supports only Python 3+.
-You can use Python 2.x at your own risk installing with ``pip install dynaconf==0.3.0`` or use the `python2` branch on this repo.
+> NOTE: this project officially supports and encourages only Python 3+.
+Currently this is working well and tests are passing on any Python version above 2.7 but at any moment we can drop python2.x support if needed.

 # define your settings module